Naereen/web-sphinx/callme.en.rst

 Emails
 ^^^^^^
 If you are a *spammer*, go on: jarvis.spam@laposte.net!
 Oh, and, go kîll yoùrself also if you are a *spammer*!!
-(Well... spammers are usually bots, ie spambots, but it feels good to yell at them anyway!)
+(Well… spammers are usually bots, ie spambots, but it feels good to yell at them anyway!)

 .. image:: .courriel.png
    :scale: 40 %
    :align: right
-   :alt:   My email address in a PNG picture...
+   :alt:   My email address in a PNG picture…
    :target: mailto:Lilian.Besson at ens-cachan dot fr